nikhilkalhan92/Project-4---Full-Stack/README.md

 - You will see the social media icons at the end of the footer per page.

 ![socialmedia](media/socialmedia.png)

-- If you are a registered user, you can comment/edit/delete on any post once clicking on it

 ## Register Page